 Coach Susie Powell

-Cokie is a USMS-ASCA Level 3 certified masters coach and a seasoned masters swimmer, competing in local, regional, national and even worldwide masters swimming events.
-She loves to compete and is a Top 10 USMS & World ranked swimmer.
+Cokie is a USMS Level 3 certified masters coach and a seasoned masters swimmer, competing in local, regional, national and even worldwide masters swimming events.
+She loves to compete in both pool meets and open water events.
+In the pool meets, she has ranked Top 10 with USMS as well as with FINA World Masters Swimming and has held a couple of National Records in breaststroke.
 Along her swimming journey, she discovered that she loves to coach!
 Cokie was the head coach for the Marin Pirates Masters, a new team she helped form in July 2009.
 In just 2.5 years the team grew from a small handful to 133 swimmers.

-While coaching with the Pirates, Cokie was the recipient of the 2010 USMS Kerry O’Brien award; was awarded the 2011 Pacific Masters Coach of the Year; was one of four coaches to serve as the National Team Coach for the 2010 FINA World Masters in Sweden; and authored a $5 e-book “There’s A Drill For That”.
-She has also authored technique articles for USMS Swimmer Magazine and the USMS e-newsletter Streamlines.
-She is actively involved with both US Masters Swimming and Pacific Masters Swimming where she serves as Coaches Chair.
+Cokie was the recipient of the 2010 USMS Kerry O’Brien award; was awarded the 2011 Pacific Masters Coach of the Year; was one of four coaches to serve as the National Team Coach for the 2010 FINA World Masters in Sweden; and authored a $5 e-book “There’s A Drill For That”.
+She has also authored many technique articles for USMS Swimmer Magazine and the USMS e-newsletter Streamlines.
+She is actively involved with both US Masters Swimming and Pacific Masters Swimming.

-In 2013, Cokie will be the lead coach at the 3rd annual USMS High Performance Training Camp in Greensboro, NC August 24-29.
-In addition to that Camp (she also coached there in 2012), Cokie regularly coaches swim clinics in Northern California with Pac Masters.
+In August 2013, Cokie was the Head Coach at the 3rd annual USMS High Performance Training Camp in Greensboro, NC.
+In addition to that Camp (she also coached there in 2012), Cokie regularly coaches swim clinics in Northern California with Pacific Masters.

-Coach Susie Powell is a USMS-ASCA Level 2 certified coach and an accomplished pool and open water swimmer, with Top 10 USMS rankings in several events and relays.
+Coach Susie Powell is also a USMS Level 3 certified coach and an accomplished pool and open water swimmer, with Top 10 USMS rankings in several events and relays.
 An incredibly versatile athlete, Susie has competed in running and triathlons, did mountain biking and is a former Jazzercise Franchise Owner and Instructor.
 Now her activity passions are swimming, hiking and kayaking.
 Oh, and there is that coaching thing, too!

 Susie continues to coach SwimFit, a swim technique and practice group she started at Rolling Hills Club in 2010, turning many non swimmers into swimmers and helping former swimmers return to the water and learn new techniques.